Woman on a sofa using a laptop with coffee and books nearby — calm, welcoming banner for the Long Covid Store FAQs.

 Treatment options for Long Covid and IACCs vary widely.
 They may include medications, physical therapy, and lifestyle changes.
 It’s essential to consult healthcare professionals for personalized recommendations.

 Recovery from Long Covid often requires a multi-faceted approach.
-Focus on gradual physical activity, nutrition, and mental health support.
-Connecting with healthcare providers can guide your recovery journey.
+Focus on gradual physical activity, nutrition,

 Yes, support groups are available for individuals dealing with Long Covid and IACCs.
 These groups provide a safe space for sharing experiences and coping strategies.
 You can find local or online options through our resources.